SOMOS Annual meeting

 - infection spreads rapidly, especially if antibiotic therapy and radical debridement of all infected and necrotic tissue are delayed;

-- radical debridement is manditiory;
+- radical debridement is mandatory

 Infections caused by halophilic marine Vibrio bacteria.

-Roland FP.
 Leg gangrene and endotoxin shock due to Vibrio parahaemolyticus -- an infection acquired in New England coastal waters.

-Clinical manifestations of halophilic non-cholera vibrio infections.
+Clinical manifestations of halophilic non-cholera Vibrio infections.

 Vibrio vulnificus infection of the lower limb after fish spine injuries.